bmaupin/ansible-role-shibboleth-sp-v2/README.md

-Ansible role for Shibboleth SP
+Ansible role for Shibboleth SP v2

 ### Features

-- Installs Shibboleth SP
+- Installs Shibboleth SP v2
 - Installs httpd and PHP
 - Installs minimal attribute viewer from https://github.com/bmaupin/shibboleth-attribute-viewer

+### Requirements

+- CentOS 7

 ### Instructions

-1. Include the role and customize files/shibboleth2.xml as desired
+1. Include the role and customize templates/shibboleth2.xml.j2 as desired

+2. Configure SP with an IdP.
+You can get the medatadata from here:
+    - http://hostname/Shibboleth.sso/Metadata (Replace hostname with the hostname of your SP)

-2. Browse to http://hostname/secure/ to test Shibboleth login and view attributes
+3. Browse to http://hostname/secure/ to test Shibboleth login and view attributes

 ### Sample playbook